drweaver/google_auth_proxy/README.md

 sudo iptables -A PREROUTING -t nat -p tcp --dport 443 -j REDIRECT --to-port 8443
 ```

-google_auth_proxy can now be run as normal user with arguments --http-address=":8080"
+With these commands google_auth_proxy can now be run as normal user with arguments --http-address=":8080"
 and/or --https-address=":8443" but still accessed via 80 and 443.
 When using this configuration the
 --ssl-redirect argument should match the externally facing domain and port i.e. yourcompany.com:443